-- 3.2 The land proposed to be acquired is shown edged black and coloured pink on the Order Map.
-Existing rights over the land edged red on the Order Map are also proposed to be purchased compulsorily.
+- The land proposed to be acquired is shown edged black and coloured pink on the Order Map. - 3.3 Following the making of the Order and negotiations between Dignity Funerals Ltd (Dignity) and the Developer, a boundary agreement was entered into.
+As a consequence, it is no longer necessary to implement the Order in respect of Plot 1 of the Order and the Council has entered into an agreement with Dignity and the Developer to confirm that it shall not do so. - 3.4 Existing rights over the land edged red on the Order Map are also proposed to be purchased compulsorily.
 Details of these interests are contained in Table 1 of the Schedule to the Order.
-It should be noted that in respect of those properties listed within the Schedule where only a potential right is to be acquired over the Order Land, it is not proposed to acquire the freehold or leasehold titles of those properties. - 3.3 The land to be acquired edged black and shaded pink includes small areas of unregistered land.
+For the avoidance of doubt, it should be noted that in respect of those properties listed within the Schedule where only a potential right is to be acquired over the Order Land, it is not proposed to acquire the freehold or leasehold titles of those properties. - 3.5 The land to be acquired edged black and shaded pink includes small areas of unregistered land.
 The Council has been unable to trace the owners despite making diligent enquiries.
-None of the unregistered land is occupied by any residents or businesses.

-New Rights

-- 3.4 The land over which new rights are sought as part of the regeneration of the Eastfields Estate are shown edged black and coloured blue on the Order Map (the Blue Land).
-Details of the interests in the Blue Land to be compulsory acquired are contained in Table 2 of the Schedule to the Order. - 3.5 The rights in respect of the Blue Land are proposed to be acquired to allow cranes to over sail that land during the construction process.
-The affected properties in respect of any new rights will not be redeveloped pursuant to the Order and there is no need to acquire the freehold or leasehold titles of the Blue Land.
-As with the property acquisitions, negotiations to secure these rights by private treaty agreement are ongoing and will continue in parallel with the formal CPO process.
+None of the unregistered land is occupied by any residents or businesses. - 3.6 The land over which new rights were sought as part of the regeneration of the Eastfields Estate are shown edged black and coloured blue on the Order Map (the Blue Land).
+Details of the interests in the Blue Land to be compulsory acquired are contained in Table 2 of the Schedule to the Order. - 3.7 The rights in respect of the Blue Land were proposed to be acquired to allow cranes to over sail that land during the construction process at the time that the Order was made.
+The affected properties in respect of any new rights would not need to be redeveloped pursuant to the Order and there was no need to acquire the freehold or leasehold titles of the Blue Land.
+However, following the making of the Order, the Council has subsequently agreed with the freehold owner of the Blue Land (Dignity) that it would not implement the Order in respect of the Blue Land as a result of the Developer confirming that this land is not required in order to carry out and construct the Scheme.

-3.6 St. Mark's Church of England Academy benefits from rights over the Order Land that will need to be acquired as part of the regeneration of the Eastfields Estate but this will not affect Phase 1.
+3.8 St. Mark's Church of England Academy benefits from rights of light over the Order Land that will need to be acquired as part of the regeneration of the Eastfields Estate but this will not affect Phase 1.